 THE T-BASE COMMUNICATIONS SCHOLARSHIP

-The T-Base Communications scholarship program helps to fund the educational pursuits of an outstanding blind, deaf-blind or partially sighted student in Canada who is continuing their academic education at the post-secondary level.
+The T-Base Communications scholarship program helps fund the educational pursuits of an outstanding blind, deaf-blind or partially sighted student in Canada who is continuing his/her academic education at the post-secondary level.

-The T-Base Communications Scholarship is designed to help students pursue their educational endeavors and is not limited to any one discipline.
-One T-Base Communications scholarship valued at $2,000 will be awarded for the 2016/2017 academic year beginning in the fall semester of 2016.
+The T-Base Communications Scholarship, valued at $2,000, is designed to help students pursue their educational endeavors and is not limited to any one discipline.
+This scholarship will be awarded for the 2017-2018 academic year beginning in the fall semester of 2017.

 Scholarships will be awarded on the basis of: